Well begun is half done

 We begin from the plot of kcatapp against [X] (Fig. 2).
 In the expression of this parameter (6) α and KX can obviously not be separated but we can consider ‘αKX‘ as the equilibrium dissociation constant, KCa, of the catalytic component of the general modifier mechanism.

-Equation (6) can be fitted to data to calculate the values of k2, β and KCa (Fig. 2).
+Equation (6) can be fitted to data to calculate k2, β and KCa (Fig. 2).
 As discussed in [1, Chapter 2], the probability that the calculated parameters are close to their true values is high for k2, satisfactory for β, while KCa may suffer from some bias.
 This plot is powerful in combination with the other plots discussed in this page.

 1/kcatapp against [X]